rajbos/rajbos.github.io/_posts/2018-10-20-SonarQube-setup.md

 Go to the [marketplace](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarqube) and download or request installation in your Azure DevOps subscription.

 ### The 'Run Analysis Task' has java as a requirement
-This was a gotcha this time that I forgot: the Run Analysis Task has a demand requirement that it needs Java (specifically the Java Runtime Environment 8.0) **on the agent**.
+This was a gotcha that I forgot this time: the `Run Analysis Task` has a demand requirement that it needs Java (specifically the Java Runtime Environment 8.0) **on the agent**.
 This also means that you cannot run it on a hosted agent : those do not have the JRE installed!
 Only the JDK is installed, which doesn't add support for the `java` demand.
 I raised an [issue](https://github.com/Microsoft/azure-pipelines-image-generation/issues/315) on the hosted agent with a request for it.

 ### Building on a new agent?
 When you have a new agent you could install [Visual Studio Community edition](https://visualstudio.microsoft.com/downloads/) on it, that will provide you with the `msbuild` capability on the agent.
 This does **not** give you the tools to run the unit tests on the server, which is needed for the `Run unit test` task, which will provide SonarQube with the necessary information it needs to do, well basically, anything!
 You can install a licensed Visual Studio Enterprise on it, but then you need to update that license every once in a while.
 You probably don't want that, because of the occasional error it will give you, for which you need to login to the server.